Marriage between only ‘biological man’ and ‘biological woman’ valid in India, Centre tells Delhi HC

 They seek recognition of same-sex marriage under various laws such as the Hindu Marriage Act, the Special Marriages Act and the Foreign Marriage Act.

-In his plea, Mitra has submitted that the language used in the Hindu Marriage Act is gender-neutral and it does not explicitly prohibit same-sex marriage.
+In his plea, Mitra submitted that the language used in the Hindu Marriage Act is gender-neutral and it did not explicitly prohibit same-sex marriage.

 Arora has sought directions to the marriage officer of South East Delhi to solemnise her marriage under the Special Marriage Act.
-She has argued that the freedom to choose one’s partner guaranteed by Article 21 of the Constitution extends to same-sex marriage too.
+She has argued that the freedom to choose one’s partner guaranteed by Article 21 of the Constitution extended to same-sex marriage too.

 Sengupta and Stephens contended that the Citizenship Act does not distinguish between heterosexual or same-sex persons married to an Overseas Citizen of India.

 The Centre has consistently opposed the pleas in the Delhi High Court.
-In previous hearings of the petitions, it has argued that same-sex marriage is not part of “Indian culture or law” and that such relationships cannot be compared to an “Indian family unit”.
+In previous hearings of the petitions, it has argued that same-sex marriage was not part of “Indian culture or law” and that such relationships could not be compared to an “Indian family unit”.

 In another hearing, Mehta had also argued that marriage certificates were not needed in hospitals and so “nobody was dying” for the lack of it.